thedeposbank/zilliqa-stablecoin/README.md

 - Logic implementation is divided to several independent contracts and can be upated with time.
 Each contract can be called only either by `proxy contract` or by other logic implementation ontract.
 - Internal `capital` of the `Depos DAO` can be recapitalized by additional public or private sale of utility and governance `DPS` tokens.
 For every recapitalization a new `fundrasing contract` is published which accepts payments in exchange of `DPS` tokens according to the rules, terms and prices difened by this contract.
 That leads to the inclrease of the total supply of `DPS` tokens.
 - On the first stage governance and ownership belongs to the corresponding admin accounts.
 In future this functions will be passed to the decentralized governance for `DPS` holders to decide changes of the system.

-### `Capital` and `DPS`
-All system revenues/losses are absorbed by the `capital`, so that new stablecoins are either issued to the `capital` or are burnt from it depending on the case. `DPS` has `nominal price` which is simply a share of `capital` for one `DPS` token. `DPS` token can be used at nominal price for `[TODO: WHAT ARE THE UTILITY FUNCTIONS OF DPS WITH NOMINAL PRICE]`, though the `market price` of `DPS` is supposed to reflect all future dicounted cashflows (interest, market-making, future FX services etc.) and expected to be much higher than `nominal price`.
-In case system experiences lack of `capital` to absorb sudden loss and keep every stablecoin collateralized, new `DPS` tokens are issued and sold to the market to replenish the `capital`, given that in long-term system is proven to be profitable.